-If the facility is announced to be closed on a given day, the Workforce Alliance staff will receive regular pay for the day of closure.
+If the facility is announced to be closed on a given day, Workforce Alliance staff will receive regular pay for the day of closure.
 If the facility makes the decision to open at the regular time, but close early, or open late, all staff will be paid for the duration of their schedule for that particular work day.
+Remote work may be required based on job function despite closure.